Tesla electric car catches fire after hitting a tow truck in Moscow

 Russia's RIA state news agency website posted a video showing the car driving in the left-hand lane of Moscow's ring road, known as the MKAD, before crashing into a tow truck parked by a safety fence that separates the carriageway from oncoming traffic.

 The accident took place at around 2100 Moscow time (1800 GMT).
-The speed limit on the ring road is 100 kilometers per hour (62 miles per hour).
+The speed limit on the ring road is 100 kilometres per hour (62 miles per hour).